Rilostat

 back = FALSE)

-Once you have retrieved and/or cached the dataset(s) you need, advanced filters
+Once you have retrieved and/or cached the dataset(s) you need,

-can help you refine your data selection and facilitate reproducible analysis.
-You can apply several different filters to your datasets, to filter the data by reference area, sex, classification item, etc.
+filters to your datasets, to filter the data by reference area, sex,

 options(ilostat_cache_dir = 'C:/temp')